microsoft/HoloLensNavigationForRobots/README.md

-# HoloLens ROS Navigation Package
+# HoloLens ROS Navigation System

 ## Overview

-This is HoloLens bridge example for Robot navigation in ROS system.
-It contains three modules:
+The HoloLensNavigation system shows how a [HoloLens](https://www.microsoft.com/en-us/hololens) device can be placed on the head of [Pepper robot](https://us.softbankrobotics.com/pepper) and provide a self-calibrating indoor navigation solution within a single room.
+It operates in one of three modes: map generation, position calibration, and navigation.

+The sample code implements five modules:

-### HoloLensBridge
+### HoloLensSpatialMapping
-Universal Windows Platform (UWP) application for HoloLens.
-Communicates with HoloROSBridge.
+Universal Windows Platform (UWP) application solution for HoloLens.
+It contains two projects:
+- HololensSpatialMapping: Uses device sensors to capture and maintain 3D map of local environment
+- HoloLensBridge:  Communicates with HoloROSBridge.

+### HoloLens_Localization
+HoloLens_Localization is a ROS (Melodic) package that computes the local position of the robot based on sensor measurements as the robot moves through calibrated poses and navigates through the environment.
+ROS package including HoloLens Localization module, offline calibration between HoloLens and Robot's head, and online calibration between HoloLens and Robot's base.

 ### HoloROSBridge
+HoloROSBridge is a ROS (Melodic) package that communicates with the HoloLensSpatialMapping application running on the HoloLens device.
 ROS package of HoloLens brigde.
 Module for using HoloLens in ROS system.

+### holo_nav_dash
+holo_nav_dash is a ROS (Melodic) package that provides a local http server and a browser-based operational interface for starting up and monitoring calibration and navigation operations.

-### HoloLens_Localization
+### navigation_launcher
-ROS package including HoloLens Localization module, offline calibration between HoloLens and Robot's head, and online calibration between HoloLens and Robot's base.
+navigation_launcher is a ROS (Melodic) package that contains launch scripts for starting up components for the HoloLens stack, the HoloLens Navigation stack, and the ROS Navigation stack.

 ## Prerequisites, installation and build